dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 Third Release :  New 10/8/2023 EFI with very simple updates to permit the AMD patches (search algray in OCAT) to operate in the new v23+ kernel.
 That's literally the only change.
 And OC95 & associated KEXTs.

+Dec 16 2023:  Brief comment: OpenCorn .97 works fine, but as I've a failing HP EX920 drive, it's likely updates will become infrequent.

 Sonoma MacOS 14 Statement:  Update to the 10.8.2023 EFI and Sonoma will install without issue.
 I keep old graphics, below, in here, but know that Sonoma installs fine.

 ![229230925-1fc9cda2-0da5-46b3-ac8e-f40596f496f1.png (281×526)](https://user-images.githubusercontent.com/4536776/229230925-1fc9cda2-0da5-46b3-ac8e-f40596f496f1.png)